andrewmcodes/andrewmcodes_gem/README.md

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and the created tag, and push the `.gem` file to [rubygems.org](https://rubygems.org).

+I have automated releases set up with GitHub Actions, so I skip the `rake release` steps.
+To set up your own automated release workflow, check out [this tutorial I wrote on how I do it!](https://andrewm.codes/blog/automating-ruby-gem-releases-with-github-actions/)

 ## Contributing

+Contributions are always welcome, but this is my personal playground so I may want to solve the issue my own way or not at all.
+If anything, I'd encourage you to fork this and build your own!

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/andrewmcodes.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/[USERNAME]/andrewmcodes/blob/main/CODE_OF_CONDUCT.md).
+Bug reports and pull requests are accepted on GitHub at https://github.com/andrewmcodes/andrewmcodes_gem.
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/andrewmcodes/andrewmcodes_gem/blob/main/CODE_OF_CONDUCT.md).

 ## License